 Myth #4: "Leftovers will keep for a few weeks"

-Nobody like food waste, and some even say cold takeaway tastes better the next day!
-But if you can’t remember when you made that dish sitting on your refrigerator shelve, or when the delivery boy came, it’s time to throw those leftovers away.
+Nobody likes food waste, and some even say cold takeaway tastes better the next day!
+But if you can’t remember when you made that dish sitting on your refrigerator shelf, or when the delivery boy came, it’s time to throw those leftovers away.
 Four days in the maximum that you should be keeping any leftovers.

 Myth #5: "It doesn’t matter where you put what in your refrigerator"

 A well-organised fridge is more than good housekeeping.
 Some areas inside your fridge like doors are warmer than others.
 Plus, warm air rises so temperatures are slightly higher on the upper shelves.
 That’s why certain items are better stored on the lower shelves while some others can sit well on the door rack.

 Myth #6: "Your refrigerator is an energy-monger and there’s nothing you can do about it"

 Yes, refrigerators work 24 hours a day, 7 days a week.
 But let us start out by saying that they have evolved greatly in terms of energy efficiency.
 Modern fridges are at least twice more energy-efficient than those from 10 years ago.
 Also, there are various things you can do to reduce the power consumption of your refrigerator.